AndriiHeonia/fast-compute/README.md

 ## Dev status

-Development frozen, RiverTrail looks more promising.
+Development is frozen, RiverTrail looks more promising.

 ## Changelog
 ### 0.1.0 — 13.12.2014